-The longer distances, and high volumes of data required today has in turn resulted in additional performance considerations, such as managing the increase in electrical interference.
-When implementing large infrastructures installers choose to bundle data cables purely for installation practicalities, however this could impact transmission performance and the level of noise the cable can experience.
+High volumes of data required today have, in turn, resulted in additional performance considerations, such as managing the increase in electrical interference.
+When implementing large infrastructures, installers choose to bundle data.
+However, this could impact the level of noise a cable can experience.

-Signal interference, also referred to as noise, failures are caused by the cable conductor being exposed to electrical charge from its surroundings.
+Signal interference failures are caused by the cable conductor being exposed to electrical charge from its surroundings.
 For example, this could be from a neighbouring cable within the bundle.
-Thus, when there are many cables bundled together, they can interfere with one another, compromising the integrity of the data transmission.
-One way of minimising this is using a high-quality shielded cable, whereby the shield reflects signal interference back down the channel or conducts it to the ground.
+One way of minimising this is using a high-quality shielded cable to reflect interferences back down the channel or to ground.

 2. Fire performance and CPR testing

-As well as impacting transmission, bundled cables also pose a safety risk in terms for fire performance.
-Data cables are insulated by polyethylene (PE) due to its dielectric attributes however, this material is also extremely flammable.
-When cables are bundled together a high volume of PE is in one concentrated area which creates an increased fire risk.
-Data cables can also contribute to the spread of a fire as they run between rooms, floors, and above ceilings etc.
+Data cables are insulated by polyethylene (PE) - this material is also highly flammable as it has dielectric attributes.
+When cables are bundled together, PE is concentrated in one area, which creates an increased fire risk.
+Data cables can also contribute to the spread of a fire as they run between rooms, floors and above ceilings etc.

 The environments within which data cables operate must be safe, reinforcing the importance of higher fire performance characteristics and the need for fire classification.